0xmichalis/economics/04_banking.md

 ### British-style universal banking

 Differs from universal in:
-i. separate legal subsidiaries are more common ii. bank equity holding of commercial firms is less common iii. combination of banking and insurance firms is less common
+* separate legal subsidiaries are more common
+* bank equity holding of commercial firms is less common
+* combination of banking and insurance firms is less common

 ### More like British-style (Japan)